bockph/DISN-Presentation/blogpost.md

 3. **Intersection over Union (IoU)** is a ratio, measuring how much overlap is present between two distributions or in this case voxelized meshes.
 The general formula is given by $IoU = \frac{Intersection}{Union}$.
 A drawback here is that the authors do not mention how they calculated the values of Intersection and Union.
 Nonetheless, as the same metric is applied to each method, comparability exists.
 *For IoU counts, the higher the better.*

-5. **F-score** gives a percentage of how much of the object is reconstructed correctly.
+4. **F-score** gives a percentage of how much of the object is reconstructed correctly.
 For its calculation, we need two measures: Precision and Recall.
 The former describes a ratio between all **predicted points** with a distance to the closest ground truth point smaller than a threshold $t$ and all generated points, while the later similarly describes a ratio between all **ground truth points** with a distance to the closest predicted point smaller than $t$ and all ground truth points.
 Having precision and recall, the F-score is calculated by:

-$$ \text{F-score} =2* \frac{Precision*Recall}{Precision+Recall}$$ Here the principle 'the higher the better' counts true, while a smaller threshold describes a bigger similarity.
+$$ \text{F-score} =2* \frac{Precision*Recall}{Precision+Recall}$$ *Here the principle 'the higher the better' counts true, while a smaller threshold describes a bigger similarity.*

 #### EMD, CD & IoU

 The results for EMD, CD, and IoU are presented in the following table 1.
 Each metric has been calculated for each object category.
 For OccNET[6], however, due to a scale mismatch, only IoU is evaluated which is scale-invariant.

-Besides, a version of DISN is evaluated using the ground truth camera parameters denoted $'Ours'$ whereas the normal version using predicted camera parameters is denoted as $'Ours_cam'$.
+Besides, a version of DISN is evaluated using the ground truth camera parameters denoted '$Ours$' whereas the normal version using predicted camera parameters is denoted as '$Ours_{cam}$'.

 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/table_1.png?raw=true)*Table 1: Quantitative results on ShapeNet Core for the above presented methods.
 Metrics are CD ($\times 0.001$), EMD ($\times 100$) and IoU(%).
 CD and EMD are computed on 2048 points.
 Taken from [1]*